 Although modelling of the framework is based on Torch, tests show significant performance improvement in comparison to Torch when running on Xeon servers.
-It also performs better than other open source frameworks like Caffe and TensorFlow.
-Note that Intel’s approach is different when it comes to BigDL (considering other frameworks leverage GPUs)–it uses Intel’s Math Kernel Library (MKL) execute the workload as a multi-threaded Spark job and leverage the multi-threading extensions of Intel’s Xeon processors.
+It also performs better than other open-source frameworks like Caffe and TensorFlow.
+Note that Intel’s approach is different when it comes to BigDL (considering other frameworks leverage GPUs)–it uses Intel’s Math Kernel Library (MKL) to execute the workload as a multi-threaded Spark job and leverage the multi-threading extensions of Intel’s Xeon processors.

 IBM has added support for Google’s TensorFlow– a deep-leaning framework that spans across CPUs and GPUs.
 This has been done to help IBM position PowerAI as the ideal hardware blend to get the most out of TensorFlow.
 PowerAI leverages IBM’s Power8 processor with the Nvidia Tesla Pascal P100 GPU (a next-generation machine learning server).

-This particular phase of any machine learning project is computation-intensive and it specifically applies to TensorFlow-powered deep learning applications.
+This particular phase of any machine learning project is computation-intensive, and it specifically applies to TensorFlow-powered deep learning applications.
 Hence, IBM wants to offer high-end CPUs and GPUs, and design hardware that will expedite the entire project.
-It’d be interesting to see how the Power9 processors (to be launched this year) will fulfill IBM’s PowerAI ambitions.
+It’d be interesting to see how the Power9 processors (to be launched this year) will fulfil IBM’s PowerAI ambitions.

-The Google Brain AI research lab is building new AI system that can design has created a new machine learning software that can build AI software.
+The Google Brain AI research lab is building a new AI system that can design and has created a new machine learning software that can build AI software.
 The goal is to make future AI development cheaper and easier.
 Google’s AI team conducted an experiment in which software designed a machine-learning system to take a test used to benchmark software that processes language.
 The end result was superior to the software written by humans.

-According to Jeff Dean, the leader of Google Brain research group, their focus is on “automated machine-learning” in order to accelerate the pace of the application of machine-learning in various industries.
+According to Jeff Dean, the leader of Google Brain research group, their focus is on “automated machine-learning” in order to accelerate the pace of the application of machine learning in various industries.
 This way some part of the job done by machine learning experts would be replaced by AI software.

 The researchers assigned their software to create learning systems for collections of multiple different, but related, problems, such as navigating mazes.
-It crafted designs that showed an ability to generalize, and pick up new tasks with less additional training than would be usual.
-Researchers stated that they used 800 high-powered graphics processors to power software that came up with designs for image recognition systems that rivaled the best designed by humans.
+It crafted designs that showed an ability to generalize and pick up new tasks with less additional training than would be usual.
+Researchers stated that they used 800 high-powered graphics processors to power software that came up with designs for image recognition systems that rivalled the best designed by humans.

 Don’t forget to share your views in the comments section if you found these advancements in AI exciting.